struxoje/k8s-pihole-cloudflared-metallb/README.md

 This will setup load balancer and give it an app pool from 192.168.1.200 - 192.168.1.254.
 Please note that you should limit your DHCP not to use this range.

-Pi-hole and cloudflared will be installed by running: kubectl apply -f deploy-pihole-cloudflared-fixed.yaml
+Pi-hole and cloudflared will be installed by running.
+But before that change admin password by modifying
+        - name: WEBPASSWORD
+          value: admin
+in deploy-pihole-cloudflared-fixed.yaml.
+You can now continue installation and run: kubectl apply -f deploy-pihole-cloudflared-fixed.yaml

 After execution you would need to check at what address was assigned to cloudflared service by running: